-Properties of Steels
+Properties of Carbon Steels

-Properties of Steels
+Properties of Carbon Steels

 Physical properties of steels

-The physical properties of steel are related to the physics of the material, such as density, thermal conductivity, elastic modulus, Poison’s ratio etc. Typical physical properties of steels are given in Tab 1.
+There are several physical properties which are of importance in case of steels.
+The physical properties of steel are related to the physics of the material, such as density, thermal conductivity, elastic modulus, Poison’s ratio etc. These properties are described below.

 |Tab1 Physical properties of steels|